Set up Google Vault for journal messages

 Initial step: Go to Gmail advanced settings in the Google Admin console

 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

 On the left, select the top-level organization, typically your primary domain.

 Scroll to the Inbound email journal acceptance in Vault setting in the Routing section, hover over the setting, and click Configure.
-If the setting is already configured, hover over the setting and click Edit or Add another.
+If the setting is already configured, hover over the setting and click Edit.

 Go to Configure acceptance of inbound journal messages to configure the setting.

 Enter an email address in your domain to accept journal messages from your Exchange server.
 Specify an address that is not being used by an actual user within your domain.
 For example, if your domain is solarmora.com, enter an address like firstname.lastname@example.org.